macropin/django-registration/docs/quickstart.rst

     hg clone http://bitbucket.org/ubernostrum/django-registration/

-This will create a copy of the django-registration Mercurial repository on your computer; you can then the ``django-registration`` directory inside the checkout your Python import path, or use the ``setup.py`` script to perform a global installation from that code.
+This will create a copy of the django-registration Mercurial repository on your computer; you can then add the ``django-registration`` directory inside the checkout your Python import path, or use the ``setup.py`` script to perform a global installation from that code.

 Basic configuration and use